nith-ch/diabetes/README.md

 (3) The length of stay was at least 1 day and at most 14 days.\
 (4) Laboratory tests were performed during the encounter.\
 (5) Medications were administered during the encounter.
+I will demonstrate how to design models that can predict whether the patient will readmit or not within 30 days using 130 US hospitals' diabetes dataset.

 ## Install
 ```